tlswg/tls13-spec/draft-ietf-tls-tls13.md

 prior to receiving the client's Authentication messages, any data sent at that point is, of course, being sent to an unauthenticated peer.

-[[TODO: Move this elsewhere?
-Note that higher layers should not be overly reliant on whether TLS always negotiates the strongest possible connection between two endpoints.
-There are a number of ways in which a man-in-the-middle attacker can attempt to make two entities drop down to the least secure method they support (i.e., perform a downgrade attack).
-The TLS protocol has been designed to minimize this risk, but there are still attacks available: for example, an attacker could block access to the port a secure service runs on, or attempt to get the peers to negotiate an unauthenticated connection.
-The fundamental rule is that higher levels must be cognizant of what their security requirements are and never transmit information over a channel less secure than what they require.
-The TLS protocol is secure in that any cipher suite offers its promised level of security: if you negotiate AES-GCM {{GCM}} with a 255-bit ECDHE key exchange with a host whose certificate chain you have verified, you can expect that to be reasonably "secure" against algorithmic attacks, at least in the year 2015.]]

 ## Incorrect DHE Share

 If the client has not provided an appropriate "key_share" extension (e.g. it